 Can Other Medicines or Food Affect Prozac?

-Prozac and certain other medicines can interact with each other.
-Tell your healthcare professional about all the medicines you take - including prescription and non-prescription medicines, vitamins, and herbal supplements, and especially:
+Prozac and other medicines can interact with each other.
+Tell your healthcare professional about all the medicines you take, including vitamins, herbs, and non-prescriptions drugs.
+Prozac should not be taken with medications that:

-- Those used to treat diabetes, seizures, anxiety, mental illness, or depression
+- Treat diabetes, seizures, anxiety, mental illness, or depression

 Prozac - Getting Legal Help

 If you or a loved one have experienced any dangerous symptoms or unusual medical conditions related to Prozac use, you should first contact your doctor or other healthcare professional.
-You may also wish to meet with an experienced attorney to discuss your options and to protect your right to a legal remedy for any injuries caused by Prozac use.
+It's also in your best interests to consult with a product liability or medical malpractice attorney to learn more about your legal options.